The total cost of gastric sleeve surgery can be as low as $0, or as high as $20,000+ depending on several factors, including:

 For more information about each of the options above, see our Financing Bariatric Surgery page.

-Bariatric surgery may be tax deductible, depending on your country
+- Your bariatric surgery may be tax deductible, depending on your country

-Tax-favored savings accounts help offset costs
+- Tax-favored savings accounts help offset your costs

 Gastric sleeve surgery is tax deductible, which can have a big impact on the total cost of surgery.